DonGiulio/exercises/string_compressor_exercise/README.md

 The compression should be so that it satisfies the spec tests given.

-The exercise uses Ruby 1.9.3 and Rspec 2.6.0

 ## Note
 The original exercise had fewer testcases and had hidden extra checks for some edge cases, I deduced these extra edge cases and wrote explicit tests for these.